Arnica, common, Arnica Montana hero image

 Magical effects of this plant

-Magically seen, arnica is seen as a typical midsummer plant, which is understandable given its cheerful appearance.
-It is therefore not surprising that it is used for the somewhat darker sides of our existence, such as chasing away malicious entities.
-Unfortunately, this plant isn’t edible.
-In the olden times her leaves were dried and smoked.
+Magically, arnica is considered to be one of the typical midsummer plants, which is understandable given its sunny appearance.
+So, it is hardly surprising that it is used for protection against the somewhat darker sides of our existence, such as chasing away malicious entities.

 Botanical description Common arnica, Arnica Montana L.

-Arnica stands on a running brown rhizome, which grows sideways.
-The first year, a rosette with 1 to 3 pairs of opposite leaves will grow on top of this root.
-The leaves are medium green, downy and have several distinct veins running parallel to each other along the length of the leaves.
-The length of the leaves can vary from 5 to 15 centimetres.
-They are reminiscent of those of plantain.
-The edges of the leaves are entire.
+Arnica stands on a running, brown root that grows sideways.
+The first year, a rosette of one to three pairs of opposite leaves will grow on top of this root.
+The leaves are medium green, downy and have several distinct veins that run parallel to each other along the length of the leaves.
+The length of the leaves can vary from 5 to 15 cm.
+They are reminiscent of those of plantain and have an entire leaf margin.

-After flowering, a black, cylindrical seeds appears with a beak and pappus attached to it.
+After flowering, a black, cylindrical seed appears with a beak and pappus attached to it.

 Interesting facts

-Tradition has it that sheep herders saw that sheep would immediately start looking for arnica when injured.
-As often happened, we learned to appreciate this powerful plant by using the inherent wisdom of animals.
+Tradition teaches that shepherds saw injured sheep approaching arnica after sustaining their injuries.
+So, as often happens, we learned to use a powerful plant through the inherent wisdom of animals.

 It's not allowed to copy content of this website